robertoschwald/grails-gitcheck/README.md

 scm.validBranch - The valid branch name (s) for this build. [master]

-scm.failOnGitBranchCheck - If true, do not fail if current branch is not the configured validBranch. [true]
+scm.skipGitBranchCheck - If true, do not perform the git branch check [false]

-scm.failOnGitCommitCheck - If true, do not fail if uncommitted changes are detected. [true]
+scm.skipGitCommitCheck - If true, do not perform uncommitted changes check. [true]

-scm.failOnGitPushedCheck - If true, do not fail if unpushed change sets. detected. [true]
+scm.skipGitPushedCheck - If true, do not perform unpushed change sets check. [true]

-scm.failOnGitOriginCheck - If true, do not fail if origin unpulled change. sets detected. [true]
+scm.failOnGitOriginCheck - If true, perform origin unpulled change sets check. [true]

 scm.appendRevToWarName - If true, append the current git repository revision to the war file name. [false]